craigphicks/semaphore-task-scheduler-js/README.md

 - `const {NextSymbol}=require('task-serializer')`
 - `instance=new NextSymbol({concurrentTaskLimit=0}={})`
   - See [API shared by all classes](#api-shared-by-all-classes).
-- `async instance.nextSymbol()`
+- async `instance.nextSymbol()`
   Returns a value strictly equal to one of `instance.symbolTaskEnd()`, `instance.symbolTaskError()`, or `instance.symbolEnd()`.
-  - case `instance.symbolTaskEnd()`: indicates a task/promise resolved-value is ready to be read.
+  - case `instance.symbolTaskEnd()`: indicates a task/promise *resolved-value* is ready to be read.
-  - case `instance.symbolTaskError()`: indicates a task/promise rejected-value is ready to be read.
+  - case `instance.symbolTaskError()`: indicates a task/promise *rejected-value* is ready to be read.
-  - case `instance.symbolTaskEnd()`: indicates the end-of-processing has been reached.
+  - case `instance.symbolTaskEnd()`: indicates the instance milestone *empty* has been reached.
 - `instance.getTaskEnd()`
   - This is a sync function intended to be called immediately after `async instance.nextSymbol()` has returned a value equal to `instance.symbolTaskEnd()`
-  - It returns the next resolved-value of a task/promise in the pipeline.
+  - It returns the next *resolved-value* of some task/promise.
 - `instance.getTaskError()`
   - This is a sync function intended to be called immediately after `async instance.nextSymbol()` has returned a value equal to `instance.symbolTaskError()`
-  - It returns the next rejected-value of a task/promise in the pipeline.
+  - It returns the next *rejected-value* of some task/promise.

 ## `WaitAll` only API
 - see [?]() for example.
 - `const {WaitAll}=require('task-serializer')`
 - `instance=new WaitAll({concurrentTaskLimit=0}={})`
   - See [API shared by all classes](#api-shared-by-all-classes).
-- `async instance.waitAll()`
+- async `instance.waitAll()`
+  - There is no timing constraint on calling `waitAll`, i.e. no requirement to call before after any instance milestone, although obviously milestone *empty* is not reached until `waitAll` is called.
+  - If any tasks/promises have terminated with an error before the call to `addTask`, then that first one will be returned immediately when `waitAll` is called.
+  - If any tasks/promises have terminated with an error after `addTask` is called, `waitAll` will immediately return with that error.
+  - Otherise `waitAll` will not return before all the tasks/promises added with `addTask` have terminated, and the array of resolved-values will be the order they were added, not the order they were resolved.
-- `async instance.waitAllSettled()`
+- async `instance.waitAllSettled()`
+  - There is no timing constraint on calling `waitAllSettled()`.
+Any time from before the first `addTask` to after all tasks/promises have terminated (i.e., end-of-processing) is allowed.
+Measures have been taken to prevent unhandled rejections.
+  - `waitAllSettled` will return no sooner than end-of-processing.
+It will return the same value as [`Promise.waitAllSettled()`](https://javascript.info/promise-api#promise-allsettled) would return on an array of all tasks/promises added via `addTask` in the order the were added.

 ## `Callbacks` only API
 - see [?]() for example.